 - How much is one paid, typically, with the six-month, full-time contract offer?
 What benefits, if any, are included?

-Our coordinator Gabriela gets in touch with you as soon as you are accepted to the programme.
-Gabriela is the good soul of Live TEFL.
+Our coordinator Anna gets in touch with you as soon as you are accepted to the programme.
+Anna is the good soul of Live TEFL.
 She contacts new students upon acceptance to the course and makes sure you can focus on your studies.
-Gabriela organizes student’s accommodation, airport pick up and Prague travel pass.
+Anna organizes student’s accommodation, airport pick up and Prague travel pass.
 You will also appreciate her help with setting up a bank account and prepaid card for your phone.
-Gabriela is quite good at negotiating with your landlord-to-be if you decide to stay in Prague and need post-course accommodation.
-Any question or problem, Gabriela is here to help.
+Anna is quite good at negotiating with your landlord-to-be if you decide to stay in Prague and need post-course accommodation.
+Any question or problem, Anna is here to help.

 We provide visa support to all students accepted to Live TEFL Prague programme.
 Students from EU countries (see the list here) do not need any visa to travel, study and work in the Czech Republic.
 Citizens of USA, Canada, Australia, New Zealand, Mexico and some other countries listed here can travel and study in the Schengen area including the Czech Republic for 180 days without a visa.
 The course takes 30 days, so there is no problem fitting into the official period.
 If you want to work in the Czech Republic after the course, we will arrange a long term working visa for you.
 This requires two trips to a neighbouring country (Slovakia or Austria – 330 or 250 km from Prague) to apply for and collect the visa.

 Citizens of other countries have to apply for a visa from their country of origin.
 We are happy to help with the application and the letter of invitation upon acceptance to the programme and the booking fee payment.